Manipandian/Animated-Robot/README.md

 # Animated-Robot
-Android robot build using html, css and js
+Android robot build using html and css